 An example of structural racism would be Jim Crow laws.
 Some of these laws required literacy tests for voter registration.
-There are voters in Madison who had to take literacy tests in the South in the 1950s or 1960s.
-Some Madison voters have family members who had to take literacy tests.
-Someone whose grandfather had been eligible to vote was "grandfathered in," or exempted from these tests.
+Some of our voters had to take literacy tests in the South in the 1950s or 1960s.
+Some of our voters have family members who had to take literacy tests.
+Someone whose grandfather had been eligible to vote was "grandfathered in," or exempted.